 After the iPad Air 4 introduced the A14 Bionic processor, the current A12Z Bionic in the iPad Pro is feeling dated.
 Fortunately, rumors for a significant bump to the processor in the iPad Pro 2021 had already been swirling back in June with two often accurate leakers, @L0vetodream and @choco_bit, teaming up to deliver a few pieces of information regarding the internals of the forthcoming iPad.

 with mini led and 5G X55 baseband https://t.co/1C57Oms2HXJune 3, 2020

 More recent rumors have indicated that the new iPad Pro will feature performance comparable to what we are seeing from the Apple M1 in the MacBook Air and MacBook Pro.
-That would certainly be a massive leap from its current configuration and perhaps put a permanent end to the question of whether the tablet can be a laptop replacement.
+According to a leak from Apple's own iOS 14.5 update, the chip will be called the Bionic A14x.
+Regardless of the naming convention, that would be a massive leap from its current configuration and perhaps put a permanent end to the question of whether the tablet can be a laptop replacement.

 iPad Pro 2021 outlook